bbauska/JS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch62-2">Section 62.2: Lexical Scoping & Binding (Value of &quot;this&quot;)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Arrow functions are <a href="http://stackoverflow.com/questions/1047454/what-is-lexical-scope">
+<p>Arrow functions are <a href="http://stackoverflow.com/questions/1047454/what-is-lexical-scope"
+ target="_blank" rel="noopener noreferrer">
 lexically scoped</a>; this means that their <b>this</b> Binding is bound to the context of the surrounding scope.
 That is to say, whatever <b>this</b> refers to can be preserved by using an arrow function.
 Take a look at the following example.
 The class Cow has a method